duxingzhe/OpenCV-doc-Translation/Introduction.md

 ```

 The array frame is automatically allocated by the >> operator since the video frame resolution and the bit-depth is known to the video capturing module.
 The array edges is automatically allocated by the cvtColor function.
 It has the same size and the bit-depth as the input array.
 The number of channels is 1 because the color conversion code cv::COLOR_BGR2GRAY is passed, which means a color to grayscale conversion.
 Note that frame and edges are allocated only once during the first execution of the loop body since all the next video frames have the same resolution.
 If you somehow change the video resolution, the arrays are automatically reallocated.

+The key component of this technology is the Mat::create method.
+It takes the desired array size and type.
+If the array already has the specified size and type, the method does nothing.
+Otherwise, it releases the previously allocated data, if any (this part involves decrementing the reference counter and comparing it with zero), and then allocates a new buffer of the required size.
+Most functions call the Mat::create method for each output array, and so the automatic output data allocation is implemented.

+Some notable exceptions from this scheme are cv::mixChannels, cv::RNG::fill, and a few other functions and methods.
+They are not able to allocate the output array, so you have to do this in advance.

+Saturation Arithmetics

+As a computer vision library, OpenCV deals a lot with image pixels that are often encoded in a compact, 8- or 16-bit per channel, form and thus have a limited value range.
+Furthermore, certain operations on images, like color space conversions, brightness/contrast adjustments, sharpening, complex interpolation (bi-cubic, Lanczos) can produce values out of the available range.
+If you just store the lowest 8 (16) bits of the result, this results in visual artifacts and may affect a further image analysis.
+To solve this problem, the so-called saturation arithmetics is used.
+For example, to store r, the result of an operation, to an 8-bit image, you find the nearest value within the 0..255 range: